On World Cancer Day Remember Vaccines Help Prevent Certain Cancers

 Yes, it’s World Cancer Day, but did you know that vaccines are currently helping to prevent and treat various types of cancer?

-See, some cancers are caused by viruses and right now there two commonly recommended vaccines (HepB and HPV) that target the very viruses that cause certain cancers.
+See, some cancers are caused by viruses and right now there are two commonly recommended vaccines (HepB and HPV) that target the very viruses that cause certain cancers.
 We call these preventive cancer vaccines and they are a first-line defense against many cancers.

 Hepatitis B (HepB) Vaccine: